An Undying Love ... just an old love story.

 And we both laugh at my volunteering my husband to do the work while I take the credit.
 It’s a wife thing.

-The following Sunday afternoon, the sky outside my window bright with the promise of spring, I’m on the phone with my mother.
+The following Sunday afternoon, the sky outside my window is bright with the promise of spring, I’m on the phone with my mother.
 We’re talking about our Easter plans for the following week when I see a tall scrubbed-faced blond coming up our front walk.
 In her mid-thirties, she’s athletic-looking in jeans and a white t-shirt, her hair pulled back in a ponytail.
 Talking to my mother the whole time, I watch my husband as he answers the door.
 His shoulders sag a little and his lips compress into a grim smile and I know then that the woman at the door is Deana and I know why she’s come.

 “Sorry, Mum,” I say when I can speak.
 “I’m going to have to call you back.”

-All Bob’s Ham radio operator buddies came to pay their respects, crowding the immaculate storeroom where he kept his tools and did most of his broadcasting.
+All Roy’s Ham radio operator buddies came to pay their respects, crowding the immaculate storeroom where he kept his tools and did most of his broadcasting.
 Relatives—brothers and cousins and nieces and nephews on both sides—flow in and out, mingling with the rest of the friends and neighbors who have come to say goodbye.
-Outside, the tables and chairs set out in the garden so everyone can admire Bob’s cherished roses, and his view, are starting to empty.
+Outside, the tables and chairs set out in the garden so everyone can admire Roy’s cherished roses, and his view, are starting to empty.

 A little boy, a great-nephew, sits with my son on the couch and the two of them talk Pokemon for a while.
-Someone— Jack probably—has set up a ramp leading from the back porch steps out to the yard but Helen never moves out of that avocado green vinyl chair.
+Someone— Jack probably—has set up a ramp leading from the back porch steps out to the yard but Martha never moves out of that avocado green vinyl chair.

 When I go over to say hello a couple of days later, Eveleen says they counted over seventy-five people in attendance.